rsthopaz/README.md/README.md

 - Explanation

   `Describe how you solve the questions`

-- Output result

-  `Attach the screenshot of the output result of your flag`

 > c.
 Sebutkan nama file secara berurutan berdasarkan alfabet menurun dengan koma sebagai separator, contoh: file1,file2